ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

    A CBX in a disabled state indicates that no device is currently connected to the NMP via Wi-Fi.

-   If you are certain that the CBX has been successfully paired and connected previously, please check the current network status of the CBX and ensure that it is properly powered.
+   If you are certain that the CBX has been successfully paired and connected previously, please check its current network status and ensure that it is properly powered.

    - For RS232-connected devices, set the device brand and model.